 Researches

-• Atmosphere on the Close-in Rocky Planet 55 Cancri e?
+• Atmosphere on the Close-in Rocky Planet 55 Cancri e

 The ultra-short period super Earth 55 Cancri e offers a unique opportunity to study planets in extreme environment.
 Despite extensive observation, the nature of 55 Cancri e, however, is still poorly understood.
 Few model with realistic radiative transfer has been employed for hot (non-habitable) rocky exoplanets, mainly due to the incompatibility of standard GCM radiative transfer codes with currently observed hot exoplanets.
-Here we developed custom correlated-k coefficients and validate them against line-by-line radiative transfer simulations.
-We then perform GCM simulations with non-grey radiative transfer, Isca coupled with SOCRATES, to model the atmospheres on 55 Cancri e.
+Here we calculate the absorption cross section from ExoMol line lists.
+We develop custom correlated-k coefficients from the absorption cross section and validate them against line-by-line radiative transfer.

-Comparing our result with recent eclipse spectrum from JWST MIRI (Hu et al. 2024), we suggest the secondary atmosphere on 55 Cancri e should be thick and carbon dioxide rich.
+Our simulations suggest the secondary atmosphere on 55 Cancri e should be thick and carbon dioxide rich.

 • Habitable Zone Around "Dead Stars"?